Subshifts with sparse traces: Examples

+Define $X$ as the limit of the patterns $P_{i,1}$.
+More precisely, take the subshift containing those configurations $x$ such that for all finite $D \subset \Z^2$, $x|_D$ is a subpattern of $P_{i,1}$ for some $i$.
+Since every nonzero pattern occurring in $X$ occurs in one of the patterns $P_{i,1}$ by definition, we can conclude that its trace is $k$-sparse (by the inductive assumption).

+Now we prove\footnote{This mimics the standard argument for the minimality of a primitive (uniform) one-dimensional substitution \cite[Proposition~4.15]{Ku03} and only needs the ``almost primitivity'' of the substitution.
+The number $3$ in ``$m_{i-3}$-by-$m_{i-3}$'' in the proof plays the role of the usual ``delay until small patterns that eventually appear start appearing''.} almost minimality.
+Obviously the all-zero point is in the subshift.
+We next note that every $m_i$-by-$m_i$ block (not necessarily $(0 \mod m_i)$-aligned) that appears in some $P_{i',1}$ is actually contained already in $P_{i+2,1}$.
+This follows from the fact that all $(0 \mod m_i)$-aligned $2m_i$-by-$2m_i$ blocks in $P_{i+3,1}$ already appear in $P_{i+2,1}$, which is clear from drawing the support of $P_{i+3,1}$.
+If a $(0 \mod m_i)$-aligned $2m_i$-by-$2m_i$ subpattern $Q$ in $X$ has a nonzero cell, then since every configuration consists of a $(0 \mod m_i)$-aligned grid of empty blocks and $P_{i,j}$-blocks for varying $j$, $Q$ contains some pattern $P_{i,j'}$ entirely.
+It follows that it contains every pattern $P_{i-1,j''}$ for $j'' \in \{1,2,...,k\}$, thus every $m_{i-3}$-by-$m_{i-3}$ block that appears in $X$ by the previous argument.

-We define $X$ as the limit of these patterns.
-Since every nonzero pattern occurring in the subshift always occurs in one of the patterns $P_{i+1,j}$, and each such pattern contains $P_{i,j'}$ for every $j'$, we can conclude that the subshift is almost minimal and a row containing $k$ ones with pairwise distances at least $m_{i-1}$ occurs at a bounded distance from every nonzero symbol for every $i$.
-Since $m_{i-1} \rightarrow \infty$, the subshift has essential width $k$.
+The previous argument also shows that, for every $i$, every configuration contains a row with $k$ ones with pairwise distances at least $m_{i-1}$, at a bounded distance from every nonzero symbol.
+Since $m_{i-1} \rightarrow \infty$, the subshift has essential trace sparseness $k$.

-Finally, we observe that $X$ is sofic by Mozes' theorem \cite{Mo89}, since it is defined by a deterministic primitive substititution. \end{proof}
+Finally, we observe that $X$ is sofic by Mozes' theorem \cite{Mo89}, since it is defined by a deterministic primitive substitution. \end{proof}

 There are certainly sparse subshifts that are not almost minimal.
-Thus the assumption of almost minimality is necessary in Theorem~\ref{thm:Main}.
+Thus the assumption of almost minimality is necessary in Theorem~\ref{thm:WhatminimalCases}.
+The assumption of trace sparseness is also necessary: